 - Discharged Patient Flow (60th percentile) – This ranking measurement reveals how efficiently the medical team treats less sick patients who will be discharged from the emergency room.

-- Frustrated Patients (50th percentile) – This ranking measurement reveals level of frustration patients feel when leaving the emergency room after receiving care.
+- Frustrated Patients (50th percentile) – This ranking measurement reveals the level of frustration patients feel when leaving the emergency room after receiving care.

 - Overall Patient Satisfaction (74 percentile) – This ranking measurement reveals the overall patient experience when receiving care in all hospital departments.